 - To establish the first Chair in Companion Animal Gastroenterology worldwide

 - To create the first academic training program in Companion Animal Gastroenterology

 - To establish a fund for collaborative projects in Companion Animal Gastroenterology

 - To establish a capital equipment fund

-we believe these goals are important to advance companion animal
+Learn more about why we believe these goals are important to advance companion animal gastroenterology.

 You can make a difference by sending us a donation.
-Please visit
+Every amount counts!

 Jörg Steiner, Director of the GI Lab